ArronJablonowski/OpenClawNotes/README.md

 ### ⚠️ Command Injection / Promopt Injection Vulnerabilities
 In both OpenClaw and Hermes, command injection isn't just a coding bug; it’s an architectural risk known as the Lethal Trifecta.
- - **Access to Untrusted Content:** The agents can read emails, browse the web, or monitor messaging apps.
+ - **Access to Untrusted Content:** These agents can read emails, browse the web, or monitor messaging apps.
+The content could have malicious commands that your agents read and take action on.
- - **Autonomous Tool Use:** The agents have "Skills" to run shell commands (bash, zsh, terminal).
+ - **Privileged Access:** These agents have access to sensitive information, such as API keys, private emails, password vaults, etc.
- - **Persistence:** The agents maintain a long-term memory and can run commands and crons (scheduled tasks) in the background.
+ - **External Action Capability:** These agents maintain a long-term memory and can run commands and crons (scheduled tasks) in the background.
+Some examples capabilities include sending emails, deleting files, executing code, deploy software, etc.
  - *The Command Injection / Promopt Injection risk can be reduced by using more inteligent LLM's.
 However the risk still exists, even with the most advanced LLMs.*

 **🔑 SECRETS WARNING:** OpenClaw stores API tokens and session keys in plaintext within `~/.openclaw/credentials/`.
 Never include these in your Git commits or share your `SOUL.md` file if it contains sensitive environmental details.